-- · check that control panel was programmed correctly. - check that door is firmly closed. - check that Start Pad was pressed. - check that probe was inserted correctly into receptacle. - check that timer wasn't started instead of a cook function.
+- check that control panel was programmed correctly. - check that door is firmly closed. - check that Start Pad was touched. - check that timer wasn't started instead of a cook function.

 If oven takes longer than normal to cook or cooks too rapidly: